History of AEK Athens F.C.: 2017–18 season

-AEK kept their main squad and were strengthened with Uroš Ćosić, Hélder Lopes, Marko Livaja, Panagiotis Tsintotas and Giorgos Giakoumakis and the returns of Victor Klonaridis and Panagiotis Kone.
-On the contrary, Dimitrios Kolovetsios, Dídac Vilà, Ronald Vargas, Christos Aravidis, Hugo Almeida and Tomáš Pekhart departed.
-In the third qualifying round of the Champions League, AEK faced CSKA Moscow and were eliminated continuing in the play-off round of the Europa League.
-There, they eliminated Club Brugge and returned in the group stage of the Europa League and were placed with Milan, Rijeka and Austria Wien, finishing second and advanced to the knock-out stage.
+AEK kept their main squad and were strengthened with Hélder Lopes, Marko Livaja and Panagiotis Kone.
+On the contrary, Dimitrios Kolovetsios, Dídac Vilà, Ronald Vargas and Christos Aravidis departed.

+In the third qualifying round of the Champions League, AEK faced CSKA Moscow and were eliminated, continuing in the play-off round of the Europa League.
+There, they eliminated Club Brugge and returned to the group stage of the Europa League, where they were drawn with Milan, Rijeka and Austria Wien, finishing second and advanced to the knockout stage.
 In the round of 32, they faced Dynamo Kyiv and were eliminated on away goals.

 In the winter transfer period, AEK signed Masoud Shojaei and Niklas Hult.
 In February, PAOK were punished with a 3-point deduction and a home ban against AEK, due to the suspension of their home game against Olympiacos.
-In the midnight before the match, the verdict of PAOK's appeal came out returning the points to the team and lifting their home ban.
-Under these conditions, AEK played against PAOK and in the 90th minute, Varela scored a goal with Maurício coming in the course of the ball from an offside position.
-The referee initially counted the goal, but later called it off, resulting in the major shareholder of PAOK, Ivan Savvidis storming in and attacking the referee, with a revolver revealing in his belt.
+In the midnight before the match, the verdict of PAOK's appeal came out returning the points to the club and lifting their home ban.
+Under these conditions, AEK played against PAOK and at the 90th minute, Varela scored a goal with Maurício interfering with the play from an offside position.
+The referee initially counted the goal, but later called it off, resulting in the major shareholder of PAOK, Ivan Savvidis storming onto the pitch and attacking the referee, with a revolver in his belt.
 The referee interrupted the match and later returned to the pitch with the players of PAOK to continue the match with the score at 1–0, but the yellow-blacks refused to come out and the match was abandoned.
-The case was transferred to courts, where AEK were vindicated and were awarded the match and PAOK were punished with a 3-point deduction.
-AEK were crowned champions and held a title party in front of their under-construction stadium.
-In the cup, AEK reached the final for the third consecutive year, where they faced PAOK, for second consecutive year and lost their chance for a domestic double, losing by 2–0.
+The case was transferred to courts, where AEK were vindicated and were awarded the match.
+AEK were crowned champions and celebrated at their under-construction stadium.

+In the Cup, AEK reached the final for the third consecutive year, where they faced PAOK, for the second consecutive year and lost 2–0, missing out on a domestic double.